D-Land/d-land.github.io/_posts/2015-3-8-building-a-sms-app-using-rails42-and-twilio.markdown

 We can now run `bundle exec rake db:migrate` to create our databases and the schema.
 This is a good time to commit to git.

-An after\_create hook is going to be used in the model to run our processing method on all newly created TextMessage records.
+We can use an after\_create hook in the model to run our process method on all newly created TextMessage records.
 For now let's put in the after\_create and a process method that just prints the TextMessage body to the console.
 We will come back shortly and flesh out this method to actually process text messages.

 ```ruby
 class TextMessage < ActiveRecord::Base